 - All USD orders placed on the Bittrex platform are subject to the following minimum and maximum order sizes:

-- The minimum and maximum trade amount is $2 USD.
+- The minimum trade amount is $2 USD.

 Bittrex provides a simple and powerful REST API to allow you to programmatically perform nearly all actions you can from our web interface.